Last updated on 7th June 2024

 Creating opportunities for your staff to workout together and take fitness breaks can be a great way to boost morale and productivity.

-And it’s not like you need to hire an instructor or spend thousands creating a state-of-the-art gym, there are lots of free resources online that can get your employees moving.
+It’s not like you need to hire an instructor or spend thousands creating a state-of-the-art gym, there are lots of free resources online that can get your employees moving.

 An example is the YouTube channel Yoga with Adriene.
 There are tons of videos all covering different topics and varying in length.
 Here’s a great one for office workers: